accel-brain/accel-brain-code/Automatic-Summarization/README.md

 The intuition in the design of their loss function is also suggestive.
 "The intuition behind our modeling is that the outputs should convey the same amount of information as the inputs.
 For summarization, this is precisely the goal: a good summary should be such that after viewing the summary, users would get about the same amount of information as if they had viewed the original video" (Zhang, K. et al., 2018, p7).

-But the model in this library and Zhang, K. et al.(2018) are different in some respects from the relation with the specification of the Deep Learning library: [pydbm](https://github.com/chimera0/accel-brain-code/tree/master/Deep-Learning-by-means-of-Design-Pattern).
-First, Encoder/Decoder based on LSTM is not designed as a hierarchical structure.
-Second, it is possible to introduce regularization techniques which are not discussed in Zhang, K. et al.(2018) such as the dropout, the gradient clipping, and limitation of weights.
-Third, the regression loss function for matching summaries is simplified in terms of calculation efficiency in this library.

 #### Building retrospective sequence-to-sequence learning(re-seq2seq).

 Import Python modules.